XD-DENG/Spark-ML-Intro/README.md

-# Spark Machine Learning Practice
+# Spark Machine Learning Introduction

 In this repo, I try to introduce some basic machine learning usages of *PySpark*.
 The contents I'm going to cover would be quite simple.
 But I guess it would be helpful for some people since I would cover some questions I encountered myself from the perspective of a person who's used to more "normal" ML settings (like R language).